Creating Flood Protection

 - 1999 Friends of the San Francisco Estuary Award

-- 1999 Outstanding Comprehensive Conservation and Management Plan Implementation Project Award a from SF Bay State Estuary Conference 1999 Governor's Environmental and Economic Leadership Award from the California EPA
+- 1999 Outstanding Comprehensive Conservation and Management Plan Implementation Project Award a from San Francisco (SF) Bay State Estuary Conference 1999 Governor's Environmental and Economic Leadership Award from the California Environmental Protection Agency (EPA)

 - 2003 Award of Merit for Excellence in Historic Preservation to the City of Napa for the new Third Street Bridge.